fortytools/unlaut/README.md

 # Unlaut

-Adds  a 'to_i18n' method to a String, providing you with an accent and umlaut free version of it.
+Adds  a 'no_i18n' method to String, providing you with an accent and umlaut free version of it.

 ## Installation